bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 #### Parallel Command Encoding
 As covered in the `wgpu` preliminary, rendering involves queuing render commands onto a `CommandEncoder`, so that they can be submitted to the gpu in a single batch.
-Unfortunately, queuing a large number of commands can take quite long time.
+Unfortunately, queuing a large number of commands can take quite a long time.
 Command buffer generation tasks alleviate this issue by allowing us to perform this costly work in parallel.